 The Southern District of Texas started with one judge, Waller T. Burns, and a Clerk of Court, Christopher Dart.
-Since that time, the court has grown to nineteen district judgeships, six bankruptcy judgeships, fifteen magistrate judgeships, and over 200 deputy clerks.
+Since that time, the court has grown to nineteen district judgeships, six bankruptcy judgeships, sixteen magistrate judgeships, and over 200 deputy clerks.

 Find out more: